Nigeria, China reaffirm commitment to mutual growth, development

 “Over the past 54 years, China and Nigeria have consistently respected and supported each other.
 Last year.
 Chinese President, Xi Jinping and Nigerian President, Bola Tinubu announced the elevation of China-Nigeria relations to a comprehensive strategic bilateral ties.

 “Under the framework of building high-quality Belt and Road Initiative, China and Nigeria have achieved fruitful results.
 In 2024, bilateral trade reached $21.89 billion, with China’s imports from Nigeria totaling $2.99 billion, increase 25.8% year-on-year.
-Until July of this year, bilateral trade amounted to $15.483 billion, increasing 34.7% year-on-year, making Nigeria the second-largest trading partner of China in Africa.
+Until July of this year, bilateral trade amounted to $15.483 billion, increase 34.7% year-on-year, making Nigeria as second-largest trading partner of China in Africa.

 “It should be noted that with the vigorous promotion of Chinese Consulate General in Lagos, local exchanges, economic and trade cooperation, and people-to-people exchanges within our consular district have become increasingly vibrant,” she said.